qilingframework/zh/index.md

 <h1>What Is Missing</h1>
-The insecure Internet of Things (IoT) devices and malware attack are affecting our day-to-day life.
-Security industry is struggling to safeguard and to cope with.
-Until now, IoT firmware and malware analysis remain the two biggiest challanges for the security industry.
+Insecure Internet of Things (IoT) and malware attack are affecting our day-to-day life.
+Hardware verdors and the entire security industry is struggling to fight againts the bad guys and at the same time trying to build a better product.
+Sadly, IoT threat analysis and malware analysis remain the two biggiest challanges in the security industry.

-The attack surface swifts quickly as the IoT devices and malware are moving towards different platform (Operating System) and CPU archirecture.
-Reverse engineers are not only struggling to understand diffrent operating systems and cpu architecture, lack of tools to perform analysis makes things harder.
+Modern IoT threat and malware are moving towards different platform (Operating System) and CPU archirecture.
+Reverse engineers are not only struggling to understand diffrent operating systems and cpu architecture.
+Also, lacking of updated tools surely did not help.
+Tools available currently are not even any near to catch up with the speed of fast growing security threat.

-Common tools for doing analysis such as full system emulation, usermode emulation, binary instrumentation, disassembler and sandboxing are just barely enough.
-These tools are either limited in cross platform support or multi CPU architecture support.
-Tools availble now to use seperately and analyzed data are not easy to cross referece.
-This is one of the reason why reverse enginnering is never a easy task.
+Currently, available tools for doing analysis such as full system emulation, usermode emulation, binary instrumentation, disassembler and sandboxing are just barely enough.
+These tools are either limited in cross platform or multi CPU architecture support.
+These tools need to used seperately and analyzed data are not easy to compiled or cross referece.
+This also contribute to the reason why reverse enginnering is never a easy task.

 ---
 <h1>Why Qiling Framework</h1>
 Qiling Framework is aimed to change IoT security research, malware analysis and reverse engineering landscape.
-The main objective is to build a total solution for cross platform and cross architecture framework, not just engineer another tool.
-Qiling Framework is designed for easy to use and easy to develope.
+The main objective is to build a total solution for cross platform and cross architecture framework, not just another reverse enginnering tool.
+Qiling Framework is designed for easy to deploy, use and to build application on top of it.
 Qiling Framework is also fully open-source.
 Hence, sustainable future development could be benefited from the work of the community.

 Qiling Framework is designed as a binary instrumentation and binary emulation framework that supports cross-platform and multi-architecture.
-It is also packed with powerful features such as code interception and arbitary code injection before or during a binary execution and hotpatching packed binary.
+It is also packed with powerful features such as code interception and arbitary code injection before or during a binary execution.
+It also able to patch a packed binary during execution.

 Qiling Framework is able to runs on different operating system and supports different CPU architures.
-Python, a simple and commonly used programming language by reverse engineers, is chosen as the fundamental language for Qiling Framework.
+Qiling Framework is written in Python, a simple and commonly used programming language by reverse engineers.

 ---